 White and brown bowls of flour, poppy seeds, eggs, sugar, oil, yogurt, vanilla, orange zest, milk, and salt.

-• Greek yogurt – the yogurt is my secret trick to muffins that are super moist and have a little tang.
-Make sure you’re using whole milk yogurt – you need the fat for the best texture.
+The yogurt is my secret trick to muffins that are super moist and have a little tang.
+But make sure you’re using whole milk yogurt – you need the fat for the best texture.
+Whole milk ricotta cheese is good too!

 Six steps to making quick bread.
 In photo 1, a white bowl of flour on a white counter.
 In photo 2, the bowl has black seeds in it.
 In photo 3, a whisk is whisking the mixture together.
 In photo 4, a white bowl of sugar.
 In photo 5, the sugar is topped with citrus zest.
 In photo 6, hands are rubbing the sugar and zest together.